gavinsimon1/100-days-of-code/log.md

 sumPrimes(10);

 Explanation: I used an array of all the prime numbers up to 1000.
 First a for loop cycles through the array and returns all of the numbers less than or equal to the num variable.
 Those get pushed to a blank array.
 I initially tried to create the adding function within the for loop, but JS Bin wasn't having that.
 It was a good thing to learn.
 Stringing together functions.
 The add function adds two numbers, then blank.reduce(add) takes out the garbage.

+**Day 54 4/22/2018 Sunday**
+Worked on Smallest Common Multiple.
+Got all of the primes in each mulitple, but I don't think that will work.
+Spent time investigating career paths in web development.
+I looked at the next steps for Javascript, and if I should learn PHP to be able to do Wordpress development.
+Still not sure, but definately continuing with the FCC Front End Cert.

+**Day 55 4/23/2018 Monday**
+Still working on Smallest Common Multiple.